NEW EPISODE | JOE BIDEN

-The presidential figurines of George Washington through Richard Nixon were made by Louis Marx & Co., and the figurines of Gerald Ford through Donald Trump were made by Patric M. Verrone.
+The presidential figurines of George Washington through Richard Nixon were made by Louis Marx & Co., and the figurines of Gerald Ford through Joe Biden were made by Patric M. Verrone.
 You can often find old collector’s sets online through sites like eBay, and you can find Verrone’s newer sets here.

 For the Classroom

 We’ve heard from many teachers that “Presidential” is a great tool in the classroom.
 While that wasn’t our intention at the outset, we’re so excited that it has found a second life as an educational resource and we want to make it as easy as possible for teachers to incorporate it into their lesson planning.

 At teachers’ requests, we have created printable transcripts of every episode.
 You can find them by going to the Episodes page, then looking for the “Transcript” link to the right of each episode’s audio player.

 We also worked with our colleagues at Newspaper in Education to create lesson plans that teachers can use to help structure academic exercises around the podcast.
 Below you will find downloadable PDFs of the three lesson plans — one based off the George Washington episode, one based off the Andrew Jackson episode and one based off the Abraham Lincoln episode.
 All three of these lesson plans explore questions of presidential leadership and are designed for use in high-school U.S. history classrooms, though they can be adapted by teachers for use with younger or older students as well.
 Read and download them here:

 Saving the presidency